adzimzf/first-golang-linter/README.md

 # first-golang-linter
-The repository as the refference for the article
+The repository as the refference for [this article](https://medium.com/@adzimzf/behind-the-scene-golang-static-analysis-e0059686351d)

 # How to run it
 ```bash